-First introduced by Raymond in North America.
+First introduced by Lyon Iron Works in North America.
 The guided Swing Reach Turret style truck stores pallets in a “very narrow aisle” of as little as 66 inches.
 This is dual purpose forklift for man up pallet retrieval as well as orderpicking (case picking).
 These are considered Class 2 forklifts.

 Electric pallet trucks come in several varieties.
 There are stackers, rider pallet jacks and walkie pallet jacks.

 Walkie jacks are electric and the operator walks behind the machine steering it through the handle.
 Walkies do not have as high a travel speed as a rider pallet jack.
 Rider pallet jacks have the option of the operator riding (standing) on the unit and traveling with it.
 Both walkie and rider jacks lift from ground level to approximately 9 inches.